 Google phrase match uses machine learning, or ML, to figure out things like when the order of the words in the search do or do not change the meaning.

-There is a way that you can see if Google is getting it right.
-Simply build a table report in the reporting section of Google Ads and include rows for “search keyword,” “search term,” and “search term match type.”
+There is a way to see if Google is getting it right.
+Build a table report in the reporting section of Google Ads and include rows for “search keyword,” “search term,” and “search term match type.”
 Google will show you both Phrase and Phrase (close variant) search terms.
-When you add a filter, you can see only the close variants and decide if you need to use negative keywords.
+You can see the close variants when you add a filter and decide if you need to use negative keywords.

-You can also look at your exact match keywords, too.
-You can utilize advanced automations to analyze the difference between the keyword and search query, and automate the negative keywords when Google gets too far away from your intended meaning.
+You can also look at your exact match keywords too.
+You can utilize advanced automation to analyze the difference between the keyword and search query and automate the negative keywords when Google gets too far from your intended meaning.

 Smart Bidding and Phrase Match

-You can also automate your bids if you are letting Google use phrase matching for you.
-When Google shows your ad for queries that might not be as related to your keyword, you don’t want to bid the same amount.
-When they are not as related, the ads might convert at a lower rate and you might need lower bids to perform at a good ratio for your ROAS or CPA.
+You can also automate your bids if you let Google use phrase matching for you.
+When Google shows your ad for queries that might not relate to your keyword, you don’t want to bid the same amount.
+When they are not as related, the ads might convert at a lower rate, and you might need lower bids to perform at a good ratio for your ROAS or CPA.

 Negative Broad Match Rules

-When we add keywords, we tell Google when to show searchers our ads.
+Adding keywords tells Google when to show searchers your ads.
 When Google uses close variants and offers advertisers choices for looser match types, it makes sense because it helps your ads reach more people who might be looking for your product or service.

 New Google Phrase Match